ProjectSnowfallCreates/The.Door.Guard/README.md

 </ul>
 <body>
 <p>This app along side the device will give you reassurance and the peace of mind that you home's
-being protected.They will allow you, your visting friend and visiting family safety within your home.
+being protected.
+They will allow you, your visting friend and visiting family safety within your home.
 Any worries of intruders may disapear from your mind with this app and the device it will be linked to.</p>
 </body>